isabella232/document-services.en/help/pdfservices/exportpdf.md

 In this tutorial we’ll cover the basics of how to run your first PDF Tools API export operation using sample files for Node.js, Java, and .Net languages.

-## Step 1: First, create your credentials and setup your environment:
+## Step 1: Create your credentials and setup your environment:

 Use the getting started tutorials below to create your API credentials, download sample files, and setup your environment.